emdagh/wee/doc/log.md

 # Development diary

+## 2018-09-23 (5 hrs)
+Worked on planning into the wee hours; the descriptions on some of the ILO's are... cryptic.

+## 2018-09-22 (8 hrs)
+Work on getting TTF fonts into the framework in a nice way.

+Arrgh!
+First memory management issue!
+Very nice.
+Worked GDB like crazy trying to figure this one out.
+Details are in commit 250ec7d4eee9eb041570dbfe87c8e91ad598f579 Eventually it was a mixture of RTFM and GDB that saved me.
+Phew.

+## 2018-09-21 (8 hrs)
+Did some refactoring / rewriting of sprite sheets for use in sprite fonts.
+Generalized the classes a bit.
+Had a call with Ahbishek, and the project proposal was approved!
+So, now he just needs to figure out how to mark it as such.
+Make sure to call/contact him about this Monday next week.

+## 2018-09-20 (8 hrs)
+Created a sprite font class, created several helper classes as well as creating a prelimenary setup of the asset manager.

+## 2018-09-19 (8 hrs)
+Spent time working on the build system.
+Some third-party libraries need rather specific build setups.
+Needed to purge some system libraries to test this.
+What I don't want with this framework is to end up saying 'it works on my laptop'.

+## 2018-09-18 (8 hrs)
+General programming work, mainly playing around with 3rd party libraries.
+Trying to make an informed decision about composition vs. inheritance.
+Composition won out; mainly based on modern notions that OOP is kind of dead for most intents and purposes due to cache coherency issues with OOP (array of structs vs. struct of arrays [AOS vs SOA])

 ## 2018-09-17 (10hrs)
 finished up most of the prototype of the imgui for now.
 Buttons and sliders are in there; now I need to get some nice textures for it.
 Tomorrow I'll work on the gameplay of the Tiny Wings clone.